webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 - List of all binaries used
 - List of all used (OS) binaries not installed in `node_modules`

+### Why doesn't Knip just read the lockfile?

+Knip reads the `package.json` file of each dependency.
+Most of the information required is in the lockfile as well, which would be more efficient.
+However, there are a few issues with this approach:

+- It requires lockfile parsing for each lockfile format and version of each package manager.
+- The lockfile doesn't contain whether the package [has types included][4].

 ## Module Resolution

 ### Why doesn't Knip use an existing module resolver?